loop8ack/PackScan/ReadMe.md

 ### CLI Parameters

+- **-f, --target-framework** | Specifies the target framework for the project.
+Default value: The current target framework of the project.
+- **-ri, --runtime-identifier** | Defines the runtime identifier for the project.
+Default value: The current runtime identifier of the project.
 - **-p, --project-path** | The path to the project folder or project file.
-Default value: The current working directory
+Default value: The current working directory.
 - **-l, --language** | Sets the programming language to be used.
 Default value: The language based on the project file extension.
 - **--clear-output** | Determines whether the output folder should be emptied before execution (true) or not (false).
 Default value: `false`
 - **-o, --output** | Overrides the project property **PackagesProviderOutputPath**.